CyberHansel/JWT/README.md

 Alghorithms

 Signatures are not encryption, signatures only allow verification that the content of the JWT was not changed.
 RS256 and HS256 are the most common algorithms used for signing JWTs.
-RS256 and HS256 are the most common algorithms used for signing JWTs, also there is ES256 or PS256.
+RS256 (RSA using SHA256) and HS256 (HMAC using SHA256) are the most common algorithms used for signing JWTs, also there is ES256 or PS256.

 Signatures are created by combining encoded versions of the header and payload of a JWT, passing them and the secret as parameters into the algorithm defined in the header. example code that can be used to create a JWT signature: